 Records

-After you submit, we focus on route clarity: which records matter, which specialist direction may fit, and whether remote review or China travel planning should come first.
+After you submit, we focus on practical route clarity: what is missing, which specialist direction may fit, and whether travel planning should start now or wait.

 What support looks like

-We use the first review to organize the case, identify what is missing, and prepare the practical route around doctor review, hospital navigation, translation, local travel, and follow-up.
+We use the first review to organize the case, identify missing details, and prepare the practical route around doctor review, hospital navigation, translation, local travel, and follow-up.

 Medical records prepared for a China medical travel case review